 In the lobby after the “Not Guilty” verdict is read and the previous “Guilty” one overturned, a loud smoke bomb goes off.
 As the bailiffs investigate, Beh’leeb enters the lobby and apologizes to Phoenix for what she and Tahrust put them through.
 She then removes off her mourning veil, draws the mark of Lady Kee’ra on her forehead using lipstick, and vows to pick up from where Tahrust left off.
 An enthusiastic Datz arrives to retrieve her, and Phoenix even catches a glimpse of Dhurke himself before the three of them escape.

 To sum things up, “The Rite to Turnabout” starts off with a criminal escaping from jail.
 Not only is he not caught, he becomes a valuable, and highly amusing, ally.
 To make matters stranger, the two murders the game presents you with turn out to be a suicide and an act of self-defense respectively.
 This is on top of the fact that the one killed in self-defense was the episode’s real villain.
-Lastly, is the killer not arrested or even cross-examined.
-She instead joins the local resistance group and swears to do whatever she can to take down the corrupt regime.
+Lastly, the killer isn’t even apprehended.
+She instead escapes with the local resistance group and swears to do whatever she can to take down the corrupt regime.
 The sheer number of twists and turns this episode would’ve made it an excellent finale.
-It’s quite impressive considering there are only nine profiles in the court record.
-While “The Inherited Turnabout” may have been my favorite non-final episode overall, I firmly believed “The Rite to Turnabout” deserved that honor as far as the core series went.
+While “The Inherited Turnabout” may have been my favorite non-final episode overall, I firmly believed “The Rite to Turnabout” deserved that honor when just examining the core series.
 Considering their placement in their respective games, it’s nearly impossible to believe the “third-episode jinx” was ever a trend at all.

 Those were my thoughts going into the game’s fourth episode, “Turnabout Storyteller”.
 As if on cue, I was presented with something that wouldn’t have felt out of place among the third episodes of the series’ first four entries.
 The Wright Anything Agency is hastily called to handle a murder case.
 With Phoenix and Apollo too busy to handle the trial, Athena Cykes sprints to the courthouse alone.
 There, she meets an old friend, Simon Blackquill.
 He introduces Athena to her client, Bucky Whet.
 Though heavily intoxicated, Bucky claims to be the fourth-generation head chef at Whet Soba.
 He had been arrested for the murder of Taifu Toneido, a master rakugo storyteller.
 As the two of them weren’t on good terms due to Taifu hiding the deed to Whet Soba, he is the prime suspect.
 Without a chance to conduct a formal investigation, Athena proceeds into the courtroom, standing opposite Prosecutor Sahdmadhi.